 I am very thankful for Cbeebies.
-It has been a savior when the chores can wait no more.
+It has been a saviour when the chores can wait no more.
 Mr Bloom got us through some of the darkest sick days.
 I actually quite enjoy Raa Raa, and am able to suspend my disbelief that a Lion and a Zebra can be friends.
 I have been known to get a little bit excited if there is an episode of Charlie & Lola that I have not seen before (bearing in mind I have seen most of them at least 50 times).

 However, there is one program that gets me riled up more than the sight of Granny Murray’s knitted cardigan.
 And maybe a children’s television program is not worth getting my knickers in a twist over, but I feel there are some wrongs that need to be righted!
 I am talking of course about Topsy & Tim and their smug-face always calm and perfect mother.
 I can overlook the fact that Topsy and Tim are clearly much older than their alleged 4 years of age.
-I can turn a blind eye to the fact that a tantrum has never been seen, and they eat whatever is put in front of them without a single complaint.
+And I can turn a blind eye to the fact that a tantrum has never been seen, and they eat whatever is put in front of them without a single complaint.
 But I can’t ignore the things in life that just simply wouldn’t happen.
 If I lived in Topsy and Tim’s world there is a high chance that Brad will leave Angelina to be with me.

 (and believe me there are many, many more.
 In every episode!)